 Content marketing is a highly effective way to reach potential clients without wasting time or money.

 Good content marketing focuses on the needs of your potential clients.
-Good content also provides the search engines (specifically, Google) with a necessary component of their business model: high-quality, educational information.
+Good content marketing also provides the search engines (specifically, Google) with a necessary component of their business model: high-quality, educational information.

 (If Google couldn’t provide good search results to its users, people would stop using it.)